nicobenz/GameStudies-ActionRequests/README.md

 - [ ] train classifiers with time series data to predict genre
 - [ ] predict genre through percentage distribution of most used objective verbs

-for comparison, do the whole process of the project also with:
+expand data:
-- [ ] Literature (Novels)
+- [ ] do the whole process again with literature (novels) or movies/series
-- [ ] Movies/Series
+- [ ] compare results...

 ## Current challenges
 - How to detect action request speech acts in NLP?
 Probably not feasible in a paper of this scope.
 Maybe just use contexts of imperative mood?